OpenGlobe/policy-lab-playbook/README.md

 Be realistic about what you can complete in the time frame that will be most impactful and get partner feedback.
 With scoping as you work toward your final deliverable keep a master document that has all the information so you have a nice organized document of what was accomplished and what is left to do to hand off to the partner.

+**Think globally act locally**

+There’s a saying that programmers use – think global program locally.
+It means keep you vision big and keep it in front of you.
+But prototype small and lightweight.
+The prototype is a means to get people talking about what they need.
+A prototype triggers a richer discussion that isn’t possible to have by simply talking about an idea.
+Let your insights from interviewing people take the lead and guide you into promising directions.

 ## Play 4 - Embrace openness and the technology.

 At first, you can think using a public Kanban board or Slack is odd.
 However, as we prepare to be policymakers and civil servants, it's important to get comfortable with transparency about the process (since taxpayers are entrusting us to make decisions on their behalf).
 Also, these are pretty cool tools to learn.